akstubbs/keaGBS/SNPcalling.md

 K38612  K38699  K38682  K38689

   **We can remove these using the following code.
 However - this was not done, so we can check the filtering for all individuals.
 Individuals can be removed later on, after checking other filtering.**

   *Vcftools run again to output a new VCF file, which removes individuals with >0.70 missing data.
-New VCF file renamed appropriately.*
+New VCF file renamed appropriately.
+And file moved into appropriate new folder for future analysis to take place and file storage.*

 ```
 #!/bin/sh
 vcftools --vcf populations.snps.vcf --remove-indv K38612 --remove-indv K38699 --remove-indv K38682 --remove-indv K38689 --recode
-mv out.recode.vcf removed_missing.vcf
+mv out.recode.vcf removed_4ind_70-FMISS.vcf

+mkdir filtering_70-FMISS_rm4ind
+mv removed_4ind_70-FMISS.vcf filtering_70-FMISS_rm4ind/
 ```

 ## Filtering